mig-hub/web-utils/README.md

 It takes the path to a file and add the brand/prefix and a dash before the file name (really the file name, not the path).
-By default, the brand/prefix is `WebUtils`.
+By default, the brand/prefix is `"WebUtils"`.

 `filename_variation(path, variation, ext)`
 ------------------------------------------

-For example you have a file `/path/to/image.jpg` and you want to create its `thumbnail` in `png`, you can create the thumnail path with `filename_variation(path, :thumbnail, :png)` and it will return `/path/to/image.thumbnail.png`.
+For example you have a file `"/path/to/image.jpg"` and you want to create its `thumbnail` in `png`, you can create the thumbnail path with `filename_variation(path, :thumbnail, :png)` and it will return `"/path/to/image.thumbnail.png"`.

 `initial_request?(request)`
 ---------------------------

 You basically pass the `Request` object to the method and it looks at the referrer and returns true if it was not on the same domain.
-Essentially tells you if the visitor just arrived.
+Essentially tells you if the visitor just arrived on your website.

 `beeing_crawled?(request)`
 --------------------------

-While this method is useful is only checks the presence of these words `/bot|crawl|slurp|spider/i` to determine if the user agent is a crawler or not.
-So it is pretty weak.
+While this method is useful, it only checks for the presence of these words `/bot|crawl|slurp|spider/i` to determine if the user agent is a crawler or not.
+So it is pretty basic.
 If you have a better way, please make a pull request.

 `h(text)`